If you wish to have a consultation please call 303-492-5077.

 Elizabeth Hill, Associate Director

 Liz joined the Ombuds Office as an Associate Ombuds in May 2016 and was promoted to Associate Director in October 2018.
 Before joining the CU Boulder Ombuds Office, Liz served as an Arizona Assistant Attorney General, Assistant Ombudsman for the State of Arizona and Ombudsman for Apollo Education Group.
 Liz is a graduate of Gonzaga University School of Law and earned her B.S. from Northern Arizona University.
 She is a trained mediator and Certified Organizational Ombudsman Practitioner™ (CO-OP™).
-She is member of the State Bar of Arizona, International Ombudsman Association (IOA), and American Bar Association’s (ABA) Alternative Dispute Resolution Section.
-Liz currently serves as Co-chair of the ABA Dispute Resolution Section’s Ombuds Committee as well as a member of IOA’s CO-OP Recertification Committee.
+She is member of the State Bar of Arizona, International Ombudsman Association (IOA), and American Bar Association’s (ABA) Section of Dispute Resolution.
+Liz currently serves as the ABA Section of Dispute Resolution Budget Officer and Spring Conference Planning Co-chair as well as Chair of IOA’s CO-OP Recertification Committee.

 Jerry Hauser, Professor Emeritus, Faculty Ombuds